Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

-Another great plastic waterer to get for your home coop is this one from RentACoop.
+Another great plastic waterer to get for your home coop is this RentACoop automatic chicken water feeder.

-Due to it being a poultry automatic nipple waterer, it can easily keep your birds’ water clean and fresh.
+Due to it being a poultry automatic nipple waterer, this rentacoop chicken waterer kit can easily keep your birds’ water fresh and clean.

 The chicken waterer is made from 100% food-grade and BPA-free plastic, so it’s completely safe for your birds to use.